Delightfully delicious, this Lemon Ricotta Cake is full of sweet-lemony, creamy and cheesy flavors all-rolled into one fabulous cake!

 The next step is very important so do not omit this.
 This is what gives the cake that airy and light texture.
 Beat the egg whites until they form stiff peaks.
-This would take roughly between 5-7 minutes.
 Fold in gently into the batter until the whites are fully incorporated and the batter forms a cohesive texture or consistency.

 Generously dust with confectioner’s sugar before serving!
 Great on the first day and more so on the second day – that is if you haven’t finished it yet after the first day!
 Enjoy!!!